 Here is a teaser recipe so you can see how easy it is to cook with spices:

 Recipe: Masala Tea (also known as Chai Tea)

 Masala Tea is an Indian household favourite.
 It starts with ordinary black tea.
 Then by infusing a balance of commonly used spices, it turns the drink into something of wonder.
-For each of the spices, powder can be used as well.
-Just use the powders in pinch (1/2 gram) quantities instead.
-You can also use this simple idea to experiment with other spices in your pantry.

 - 2 tbsp Black Tea Leaves